moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ## state
 The state is an updatable structure that is used to contain data or information about the component and can change over time.
 The change in state can happen as a response to user action or system event.
 It is the heart of the react component which determines the behavior of the component and how it will render.
+Or whenever we have “dynamic” values, we need to use React state.
+State is used for values that change over time.

+## useState
+Is a function that allows to create a `state` variable, it takes a single argument as an `initial value` and returns an array containing two values(`valueName` and `setValueName`) by using the `destructuring assignment`.